susisami/embedded-heart-rate-hrv-system/README.md

 - Data storage: `/src/history.py`

 ## How It Works
-1. Sensor data is collected from the heart rate sensor
+1. Device connects to a Wi-Fi network via router
-2. Data is filtered in real time to remove noise
+2. System synchronizes time using NTP after successful Wi-Fi connectivity
-3. Device connects to a Wi-Fi network via router
+3. Sensor data is collected from the heart rate sensor
-4. System synchronizes time using NTP
+4. Data is filtered in real time to remove noise
-5. Processed data is stored locally for historical use
+5. Processed data is given an NTP timestamp and stored locally for later use.
-6. Data is transmitted to cloud services via MQTT
+6. User chooses data to be sent to Kubios Cloud via MQTT.
 7. Results are visualized on an OLED display

 ## Team